royemosby/royemosby/README.md

 I am a fulltime software engineering student through Flatiron where I am learning Ruby, Ruby on Rails, JavaScript, React, and all the fun tie-ins in between.
 Course completion is July 2021.

-I'm a fan of flat caps, cast iron, and web technologies.
+I'm a fan of flat caps, cast iron cooking, and web technologies.

 ## Find me on